Is Valle de Guadalupe Worth Visiting?

 Dress for the Valle de Guadalupe Weather

 Valle de Guadalupe weather is a bit strange.
-While it’s located on the Baja California Peninsula which is mostly dry and hot, our April visit was pretty cold, and we were wishing that we had packed sweatshirts.
-Be sure to check the forecast beforehand so you know exactly what Valle de Guadalupe weather to expect!
+While it’s located on the Baja California Peninsula which is mostly dry and hot, our April visit was pretty cold.

 That’s all we have for you!
 Hopefully this guide helps you plan the perfect Valle de Guadalupe getaway.
 If you’re planning a trip to Valle de Guadalupe, let us know!
 We’d love to chat ahead of time and answer any questions you have.
 Otherwise, have a wonderful day and stay present!